od8m/SimCity1995-Debugging/README.md

 # SIMCITY.exe Debugging and Registration Bypass

 This guide will walk you through debugging SIMCITY.exe and bypassing the registration check to get the game running.
+**Note:** The version of SimCity used in this guide is available at [https://archive.org/details/sc2000_win95](https://archive.org/details/sc2000_win95).
+The keygen will only work if the `win95` folder is located on your desktop.

 ## Initial Message Box Error